Rainbow Multimedia Group

 (1) Background

-When this multimedia software development start-up hired me in 1990 (as an an entry-level screen layout artist), it did not have a logo – but recognized its need for one, as it was:
+When Rainbow Technology Group, a young software developer, hired me in 1990 as an an entry-level screen layout artist, it did not have a logo – but recognized its need for one, as it was:

-- Creating a new division, Rainbow Multimedia Group, to develop interactive software presentations for training, education and other applications
+• Creating a new division, Rainbow Multimedia Group (RMG), to develop interactive software presentations for training, education, kiosks and other applications

 (2) My designs for the new Rainbow Multimedia Group logo, and early opening animation sequences